huijunwu/libgdx-ai-wiki/Pathfinding-API.md

 The [DefaultConnection](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/pfa/DefaultConnection.html) class implements a very simple connection with constant cost of 1.

 Notice that there is no specific data type for a node in this API, because we don't need to specify one.
-We simply use generics to represent a node, which makes the API more versatile.
-In many cases it is sufficient just to give nodes a unique number (we will see that this is a particularly powerful implementation because it opens up some specific, very fast optimizations of the A* algorithm, see Indexed A*.
-In other situations nodes can be as complex as an entire subgraph, see the Hierarchical Pathfinding section for example.
+We simply use generics to represent a node, which makes the API more flexible.
+In many cases it is sufficient just to give nodes a unique number (we will see that this is a particularly powerful implementation because it opens up some specific, fast optimizations of the A* algorithm, see [[Indexed A*]].
+In other situations, for example, nodes can be as complex as an entire subgraph, see the [[Hierarchical Pathfinding]] section.

 ### Finding a Path ###